 In 2012, and previously in 2008, he was named on The BTI “Client Service All-Star Team for Law Firms.”
 He received the inaugural award for “The Chambers Shield of Excellence for Antitrust” in 2006 and similarly the “Global Competition Lawyer of the Year” by The International Who's Who of Business Lawyers.

-Mr. Arquit serves on the Board of the Points of Light Foundation, the Board of the United States Ski and Snowboard Foundation (U.S. Ski Team), the Board of USA Nordic (responsible for developing in the U.S., the Nordic disciplines of ski jumping and Nordic Combined), the Board of the Adirondack Conservancy, an arm of the Nature Conservancy, and the Board of the Adirondack Council (devoted to preservation of the Adirondack wilderness).
+Mr. Arquit serves on the Board of the United States Ski and Snowboard Foundation (U.S. Ski Team), the Board of USA Nordic (responsible for developing in the U.S., the Nordic disciplines of ski jumping and Nordic Combined) and the Adirondack Land Trust.